 Brave Acorn is a group practice with locations on both the west and east side of Portland.
 Sarah Alexander, LCSW (the owner and lead clinician) has been in private practice full-time since 2011.
 Sarah is well-established in Portland’s therapeutic community and has reliable referral sources.
 We provide individual outpatient counseling from a feminist, trauma-trained, emotion-attuned, health-at-every-size lens.
 We help people develop strong roots for personal growth and welcome people of all sizes, races, religions, gender identities, and sexual orientations.
 We are seeking people who value and work from a social justice lens.

 What Brave Acorn needs from you:

-- To be licensed in the state of Oregon.
+- To have an active and unrestricted license in the state of Oregon.

 - To be trained and practiced in working with individual adults.

 - To have a good reputation and references to match.

 - To be honest, ethical, and utilize good communication skills.

 - To reliably complete all documentation (session notes, treatment plans, intake assessments, care coordination notes, discharge summaries) by the Sunday following each client encounter.

 - To be easy to work with and confident in your abilities.

 - To be willing to learn and grow professionally.